bulters/delft-haskell-study-group/README.md

 See the [resources](resources) sub-directory in this repo for presentation slides, bonus exercises, and other materials used during study session meetings.
 If you have something pertinent to add, please submit a pull request.

 ### Schedule
+This is the schedule as planned.
+We might adjust the pace to keep things from becomming too challenging or easy.

 **Week 1.
 Introduction.
 Lambda calculus.**
 - Haskell Book, Chapter 1